PriyankaDatla/AgentGuard/README.md

 # AgentGuard — The Financial Firewall for AI Agents

 AgentGuard is a backend boundary between an AI purchasing agent and payment systems.
 A user submits a natural-language purchase request; the Groq LLM extracts a structured `PurchaseIntent` from it.
 A deterministic policy engine then independently evaluates that intent against the user's configured spending limits and purchase policies, and returns one of three decisions: `APPROVED`, `BLOCKED`, or `MANUAL_REVIEW`.
 Only transactions that reach `APPROVED` status may proceed to create a Razorpay payment order.
-The LLM has no authority to approve, block, or execute payments — it only reads the purchase request and produces structured data.
+The LLM has no authority to approve, block, or execute payments, it only reads the purchase request and produces structured data.

 ---